congthinh2132/Customer-Churn-Analysis-and-Prevention-Strategies/README.md

 ![image](https://github.com/user-attachments/assets/63a0d55d-aa13-4c89-bca9-8e683a3a894e)

+- **Comparison**:
+  - Accuracy: XGBoost achieves a slightly higher accuracy (0.90) than Random Forest with 0.89, indicating a small improvement in overall classification performance.
+  - Precision: XGBoost shows better precision (0.85) than Random Forest (0.84), meaning XGBoost is slightly more accurate in predicting churn customers (class 1).
+  - Recall: XGBoost outperforms Random Forest in recall (0.77 vs. 0.74), demonstrating that XGBoost is better at identifying customers who are likely to churn.
+  - F1 Score: XGBoost has a higher F1 score (0.81) compared to Random Forest (0.78), suggesting that XGBoost achieves a better balance between precision and recall.
+  - ROC AUC: XGBoost (0.94) performs better than Random Forest (0.93) in ROC AUC, which means XGBoost has a slightly higher ability to distinguish between churn and non-churn customers.

+- **Conclusion**: The XGBoost model outperforms the Random Forest model across all major evaluation metrics, including accuracy, precision, recall, F1 score, and ROC AUC.
+XGBoost is slightly better at identifying churn customers and distinguishing between churn and non-churn classes, making it the preferred model in this case.
 ## V. Insights:
-- The largest category of churned customers left due to competitors (45%), indicating customers may be switching to services with better offers or features.
+- The **largest category** of churned customers left due to **competitors (45%)**, indicating customers may be switching to services with better offers or features.
-- Other categories include dissatisfaction (16.2%), attitude issues (16.2%), and pricing concerns (11.3%).
+- Other categories include **dissatisfaction (16.2%)**, **attitude issues (16.2%)**, and **pricing concerns (11.3%)**.
-- Churn rates increase with age, with older groups (65+) being more likely to leave.
+- **Churn rates increase with age**, with **older groups (65+)** being more likely to leave.
-- Customers using Paper Check (38.01%) and Direct Debit (34.49%) show higher churn rates compared to Credit Card users (14.46%).
+- Customers using **Paper Check (38.01%)** and **Direct Debit (34.49%)** show higher churn rates compared to **Credit Card users (14.46%)**.
-- Month-to-Month contracts have the highest churn rate at 46.29%, especially within the first 0-3 months.
+- **Month-to-Month contracts** have the highest churn rate at **46.29%**, especially within the **first 0-3 months**.
 Although churn decreases over time, it remains relatively high for this group.
-- One-Year and Two-Year contracts experience slight churn increases at renewal periods (e.g., 12 months and 24 months) but maintain much lower churn rates overall.
+- **One-Year** and **Two-Year contracts** experience **slight churn increases at renewal periods** (e.g., 12 months and 24 months) but maintain much lower churn rates overall.
-- Customers not belonging to specific groups have a high churn rate, nearing 33%.
+- Customers **not belonging to group** have a high churn rate, nearing **33%**.
-- The average number of customer service calls is high, with 2-3 calls per issue reported.
+- The average **number of customer service calls is high**, with **2-3 calls** per issue reported.
 ## VI.
 Recommendations
-### Enhance Competitiveness:
+- **Enhance Competitiveness**:
   - Offer better pricing and improved device quality.
   - Create attractive offers for new customers and loyalty programs for existing customers.
   - Focus on differentiating with unique value propositions to address competitor-driven churn (45%).
-### Encourage Contract Stability:
+- **Encourage Contract Stability**:
   - Provide incentives for one-year and two-year contracts to stabilize churn rates.
   - Offer exclusive benefits for month-to-month contract users, such as data package discounts and top-up incentives.
-### Promote Credit Card Payments:
+- **Promote Credit Card Payments**:
   - Encourage credit card payments, as they correlate with lower churn rates compared to paper checks and direct debit.
-### Optimize Customer Service:
+- **Optimize Customer Service**:
   - Streamline problem-solving processes to address customer issues quickly and efficiently.
   - Avoid situations where customers must make repeated unresolved calls.
   - Introduce online and phone-based consulting for multi-channel support.
-### Retention-Focused Strategies:
+- **Retention-Focused Strategies**:
   - Provide ongoing incentives for loyal customers to reduce churn.
   - Tailor offers to meet the needs of specific customer groups, such as older demographics or high-churn segments.
-### Use the model to early identify churn customers:
+- **Use the model to early identify churn customers**:
   - Leverage machine learning models above to predict potential churn customers based on past behavior and characteristics, enabling proactive retention efforts.